 FAQ

 • The knives I make are made from Carbon steel.
-This steel if will age beautifully if cared for properly and develop a rich patina however it may rust if left wet or with food on it.
+This steel if will develop a rich dark patina beautifully if cared for properly however it may rust if left wet or with food on it.

-For best results wipe clean after cutting with a damp cloth or sponge and dry immediately with a dry towel. never run through a dishwasher or leave knife to soak.
+For best results wipe clean after cutting with a damp cloth or sponge and dry immediately with a dry towel. never run through a dishwasher or leave knife in sink to soak.

 • to maintain an edge for as long as possible i recommend a Larch Wood cutting board.
 If this is ouside your budget HDPE boards are also sufficient.
 Avoid bamboo, glass, or pressed fibreboard cutting boards.